-"Solely Automated Processing" means the Automated Processing of Personal Data with no human review, oversight, involvement, or intervention.
+"Solely Automated Processing" means the Automated Processingautomated processing of Personal Data with no human review, oversight, involvement, or intervention.

-"Universal Opt-Out Mechanism" or "Universal Opt-Out Mechanisms" means mechanisms that clearly communicate a Consumer's affirmative, freely given, and unambiguous choice to opt out of the Processing of Personal Data for purposes of Targeted Advertising or the Sale of Personal Data pursuant to C.R.S. § 6-1-1306 (1)(a)(I)(A) OR (1)(a)(I)(B), which meets the technical specifications set forth pursuant to C.R.S. § 6-1-1313(2).
+"Universal Opt-Out Mechanism" or "Universal Opt-Out Mechanisms" means mechanisms that clearly communicate a Consumer's affirmative, freely given, and unambiguous choice to opt out of the Processing of Personal Data for purposes of Targeted Advertising or the Sale of Personal Data pursuant to C.R.S. § 6-1-1306 (1)(a)(I)(A) OR (1)(a)(I)(B), which meets the technical specifications set forth in 4 CCR 904-3, Rule 5 pursuant to C.R.S. § 6-1-1313(2).

-PART 3 CONSUMER DISCLOSURES
+PART 3 CONSUMER DISCLOSURES Rule 3.01 AUTHORITY AND PURPOSE

-Rule 3.01